rmsk2/Hello_Foenix256_Jr/README.md

 `./jr256  test.bas@28000  ../basic.rom@b`

 and type `xload` at the BASIC prompt.
-This first loads the source to the address $28000 and `xload` is reading it from that location.
+This first loads the source to the address $28000 and `xload` then reads it from that location.

 We could also skip loading the BASIC ROM and only start our program.
 The emulator can do that through the command